tranquanghuy0801/tranquanghuy0801.github.io/about.md

 permalink: /about/
 ---

-A software engineering student at QUT (Australia).
-Major in Robotics and Software Development
+I am currently a 2nd year software engineering student at QUT (Australia).
+I have a major in Computer Engineering with minors in Robotics & Machine Learning.
+I am interested in working on developing vision automation systems including self-driving car, human-robot interaction, sports imitation and 3d machoine learning reconstruction

-### More Information
+### Education

-1. Love football, especially Ronaldo and Manchester United.
-2. Study at HSGS High School in Ha Noi
+* 2014-2017: High School For Gifted Students (HSGS) - Ha Noi - Viet Nam
-3. Interested in machine learning, AI problems and how to solve it
-4. Like travelling to many places
-5. Love basketball, espcially Curry, James and GSW.
+* 2017-2021: Queensland University of Technology - Brisbane - Queensland - Australia

+### Work Experience

+* Vacation Student Researcher: work with Dr.Nicole Robinson (Faculty of Electrical Engineering & Computer Science) in a project of improving human robot interaction for Pepper robot.
+My task involves researching the most suitable vision methods and modifying the algorithms scripts for training data and showing the label output precisely.
+The project application is then deployed on GPU server for faster computation and testing the data more conveniently

 ### Contact me